 “A life of total dedication to the truth also means a life of willingness to be personally challenged.
 The only way that we can be certain that our map of reality is valid is to expose it to the criticism and challenge of other mapmakers.”

-Human nature is very quick to judge but doesn’t want to be judged.
+Human nature is quick to judge, but doesn’t want to be judged.
 We are always ready to give advice but don’t want to be advised.

-I learned psychiatrists are encouraged to do psychotherapy or psychoanalysis as part of their training.
+I learned they encouraged psychiatrists to do psychotherapy as part of their training.
 This means even a therapist needs a therapy session.

-I challenged a man about the picture he took that they were not clear enough.
-Three weeks after, someone also challenged me about some pictures I took in an event that they were not clear.
+I challenged a man about the picture he took.
+Three weeks after, someone also challenged me about some pictures I took in an event that were not clear.

-We can criticize others but we don’t want to be criticized.
-May God help us to first understand before we seek to be understood.
+We can criticize others, but we don’t want to be criticized.
+May God help us to first to understand before we seek to be understood.

 “Balancing is the discipline that gives us flexibility.
 Extraordinary flexibility is required for successful living in all spheres of activity”

 From a very young age, I have always believed doing too much of everything is bad.

 “The extreme of anything will bring about a curse upon oneself.”Oluboba Ayodeji